FunnelKit

 enter the order meta key and copy the merge tag

-So this is how it works.
-Now it’s time to see how the data passes through it and send to the Google Sheet.
+See how the data passes through it and send it to the Google Sheet.
 Hit save once you’re done.

 Paste the copied merge tag with order data meta key